 Some people find it difficult to answer the door, perhaps due to hearing or mobility problems.
 We suggest that you use a key safe which is a small box fixed near to your front door.
 The combination lock securely stores door keys to allow access.
 This will also benefit family members who will no longer need to carry a spare key.

 The key safe combination can be used by Care Workers at every visit if you wish, or alternatively held by the office for use only in an emergency.
 Care Workers are not allowed to hold or look after keys for Service User’s homes.

 To organise a key safe, we suggest you contact Forestcare (01344786500).
 Set up by Bracknell Council, they cover our area and supply police approved key safes.
-In addition, if there is a problem with your key safe, Forestcare will be there promptly to replace or repair it.
+In addition, if there is a problem, Forestcare will be there promptly to replace or repair it.